England-Essex Flag

 Canvey Town?
 Just Canvey, maybe?
 Seems it's all Canvey Island, seven square miles of marsh, farmland and industry not forgetting the residential that's home to nearly 40,000 Essex folk.

-[1] They're famous for their turning circle but they haven't half got a heck of a honk on them as well.
+Them black cabs, by the way, are famous for their turning circle but they haven't half got a heck of a honk on them as well.

 It's familiar and fairly standard fayre so far but the low-key low-rises make for good value in the caffs.